w7sst/MorseRunner/README.md

 #### Later - 1st Half 2023 (Jan-June)
 Projects that we'll work on later...
-- [ ] **Contest-advocate-developer model** - promote the notion of a contest development team with both a contest advocate and a contest developer.
-These two (or more) community members can develop and test the contest before being released to general use.
+- [ ] **Contest-advocate developer model** - promote the notion of a contest development team with both a contest advocate and a contest developer.
+This team of two or more community members can develop and test the contest before being released to general use.
 Please review Issues pages for contest recommendations and add a comment to your favorite contests.
 Also mention if you're interested in either an advocate or developer role for this contest.
 As a point of reference, adding the NAQP contest to the FD prototype codebase was completed in one afternoon.

 - [ ] **Multi-contest implementation** - finish the initial implementation of the
 multi-contest codebase.
 Major interfaces are developed and running.
 Contests are added by extending these interfaces only.
 Most switch states in code have been removed.